isaacaflores2/chainederrors/README.md

 # chainederrors
-Library that supports error chains to work well with errors.Is()
+Library to supports error chains so errors.Is() can work well with nested errors